 Evaluating Street Tree Removals

 An inventory of Sharpley street trees is conducted 2-3 times a year.
-These inventories are completed in the spring and summer when the trees are in bloom and a more accurate assessment of tree health can be determined
+These inventories are completed in the spring and summer when the trees have "leafed" and a more accurate assessment of tree health can be determined.

 Street tree work is prioritized.
 Trees posing safety concerns will be addressed first.
-Trees are then graded depending on the severity of the tree’s health with attention to ash trees being in the forefront because of the impending emerald ash borer concerns.
+Trees are then graded depending on the severity of the tree’s health.

 Choosing New Street Tree Plantings